niccokunzmann/mundraub-android/README.md

 - [Mundraub][Mundraub.org] for publising the found plants
 - [OpenLayers] for refining te position
-- [openstreetmap] for getting the OSM layer tiles
+- [openstreetmap] for rendering OpenStreetMap
+- [World Imagery] for rendering a satellite map
 - [staticmap] for fetching the map preview
 - [okhttp] for making requests
 - [commons-lang3] for useful functions everywhere